czerone/python-notes/pyqt_tutorial/README.md

 * Create a file name encryption page.
 The page will show up after correct login ac and ps.
 * changeName function: now it has nothing to do...

+* Create a pyinstaller.py to pack python program to window exe.

 ### References ###